 However, these types of contracts are not very common in merchant services.

 A fixed contract term applies an initial term to the processing agreement.
 The processor can charge a termination fee (if one exists) if a business cancels the agreement prior to the end of the term.
 Once you fulfill the initial term, you would be able to cancel the contract without paying a termination fee, provided you do so before any auto-renewing terms kick in.

 An example of the language used for a fixed contract term taken from First Data’s Program Guide is as follows:

 “… In the event that Client terminates this Agreement within three (3) years from the date of approval by First Data Merchant Services … Client will be charged a fee for such early termination, if so indicated on the Application…”

+In this sentence, the processing company is stating that a termination fee may apply if the business cancels the contract within 3 years of the approval of the contract.
 What is important to realize here is that the contract term remains in effect even after the first three years.
 Only the processor’s ability to levy a termination fee expires.